Disclosure: As an Amazon Associate I earn from qualifying purchases. more info

 Professional cannabis growers will usually use HID lights, as they are the best, produce the most light, and provide the best cannabis results.
 However, these are super expensive and cost a lot to set up.

-With that being said, the cheapest light bulbs are of course incandescent bulbs, but these are subpar, they do not put out enough light, and will not provide good results.
+With that being said, the cheapest light bulbs are of course incandescent bulbs, but these are subpar, they do not put out enough light, and will not provide good results (we have covered our favorite 1000W bulbs here).

 Your best option to go with here, in terms of an affordable grow light is either a small LED light setup or a fluorescent light setup.
 Now, fluorescent lights are the least expensive option to go with that can provide decent results, but beware that these produce on average 0.25 grams of bud per watt.